n215-sranegar/homework-seven/README.md

 # Homework Seven

-## Adding a responsive tours page and individual tour package pages to the Travel-fly prototype.
+## Adding responsive special offers, blog, and contact pages to the Travel-fly prototype.

 I learned how to use Mixins and create multiple pages from a CSS class.
 I used percentages and media queries to make my site responsive and adaptable.
 I also learned how to make a turn my navigation into a hamburger menu once it reached a certain pixel width targeted for most mobile devices.